TestaSoftware/testasoftware.github.io/src/posts/2021-10-12-using-a-single-github-account-for-personal-and-professional-use/index.md

 Organizations
 -------------
 One of the most important things you can do for yourself or your company is to make sure you're leveraging [GitHub Organizations][2].
 Organizations provide a boundary for companies and organizations to facilitate collaboration while controlling access and security across many different repositories.
 Security and access permissions can be granted via roles under the organization.

-TODO:
+- create a new organization

-To create a new organization
+### Organization Visibility
 As an individual, we can choose how we want to publicize the organizations we belong to.
 Navigate to the `People` tab of your organization, find your user (you can search for yourself if necessary), and click on your user.
 The page you land on will have an option regarding membership visibility.
 You may select public or private.
 Public makes your membership in this group visible to everyone and the organization will be displayed on your public profile.
 Private will mean that your membership is only visible to other members of the organization.

 ![membership visiblity](membership-visibility.png)